Skip to content

 A Must-Eat in Ho Chi Minh City Travel: Considered the national dish of Vietnam, Pho is a traditional rice noodle soup made of chicken or beef broth, rice noodles, slices of meat, herbs, and spices.

 The Mekong Delta is almost 200 kilometers from Ho Chi Minh City.
 And a better way to explore this countryside is through an arranged tour.
-Book a seat for the Mekong Delta Tour.
+Book a Mekong Delta Tour.

 07:30 am – 10:00 am Head to and explore My Tho, Tien Giang Province